NotFX/Bizhawk-GS-TBS-Utility-Script/README.md

 --------------------
 Original by TL_Plexa

-Bizhawk version by Ruadath, Dyrati, and Fx
+Bizhawk version by Ruadath, Dyrati, and FX